sidssn/paul-test/README.md

-Steps to run it locally
+Steps to run application from command line
 =================
 After downloading and unzipping the folder, you need to:

-• On your command line, go to the folder where you have unzipped this project
+• On your command line, go to the folder where you have unzipped this project (should be a folder named `nhsd-test`)

 • You should see a python script called `app.py` in the root of the folder